mdn0x/HackingZK/HacksVault/Hacking Zettelkasten/HackTheBox/Retired Machines/Nocturnal.md

 We have admin, doctor, tobias, amanda, test22, dupa and majid users.
 ![Pasted image 20250813162953.png](../../../2%20-%20Resources/Others/Flameshots/Pasted%20image%2020250813162953.png)

-Output from the user [Enumeration](../../../3%20-%20Tags/Hacking%20Concepts/Enumeration.md) reveal that it is vulnerable to insecure direct object reference [IDOR](../../../3%20-%20Tags/Hacking%20Concepts/IDOR.md) whereby when visiting each users will reveal what files that available for user to download.
+Output from the user [Enumeration](../../../3%20-%20Tags/Hacking%20Concepts/Enumeration.md) reveal that it is vulnerable to insecure direct object reference [IDOR](../../../3%20-%20Tags/Hacking%20Concepts/IDOR.md)

+so when visiting, each users will reveal what files are available to download.
 ### Admin Panel Access

 We download `amanda` file and find her password in it : **{{REDACTED_PASSWD}}**